 Start your career in media

-The course runs from Monday to Wednesday during the school term and on completion, students will have the potential to move into an industry traineeship.
-The curriculum is focused on video production, radio broadcasting and photography and all students participate in presenting a weekly radio show for SYN 90.7 FM.
-As well as radio, students work on individual film and photography projects, gaining hands-on experience in media creation.
+The course runs from Monday to Wednesday during the school term and on completion, you will have the potential to move into an industry traineeship.
+The curriculum is focused on video production, radio broadcasting and photography and you and your classmates will participate in presenting a weekly radio show for SYN 90.7 FM.
+As well as radio, you can work on individual film and photography projects, gaining hands-on experience in media creation.

 A practical start in the media industry

-Students work with a mixed team of professional media-makers, trained educators and committed youth workers.
-Our aim is to help students onto pathways towards self-determination and sustainable livelihoods.
+You will work with a mixed team of professional media-makers, trained educators and committed youth workers.
+Our aim is to help you into pathways towards self-determination and a sustainable livelihood.

-You will be part of Melbourne Polytechnic’s unique Youth Unit, with our expert teachers who specialise in working with young people.
-You will also benefit from Melbourne Polytechnic’s strong connections with community agencies.
+Benefit from our expert teachers who specialise in working with young people and take full advantage of our strong connections with community agencies.